 For convenience, we call a curried function of signature X → X → X an operation on X.

-def Op (X : Type) : Type := XXX
+def Op (X : Type) : Type := X → X → X

-• More precisely, semigroups will be represented by a term of the form ⟨X, μ, a⟩ where a is a proof that the operation μ : Op X on the type X is associative, meaning that a is a term of type ∀ x y z : X, μ (μ x y) z = μ x (μ y z).
+X, an operation μ : Op X, and a proof that μ is associative.⟨X, μ, a⟩ where a is a proof that the operation μ : Op X on the type X is associative, meaning that a is a term of type ∀ x y z : X, μ (μ x y) z = μ x (μ y z).μ be a proposition is to guarantee that we can identify ⟨X, μ, a⟩ and ⟨X, μ, a'⟩ whenever a and a' are both proofs of the associativity property of μ.If X : Type and μ : Op X, we introduce the following predicate on Op X.

 def Op.isAssociative {X : Type} (μ : Op X) : Prop :=